HK-Modding-Preservation/HollowKnight.DarknessRandomizer/README.md

 Most rooms which are trivial and safe to navigate, dark or light, are constrained to be at most semi-dark for simplicity since darkness does not add a unique challenge.
 However, there are some exceptions for unique purposes.
 Consult your helper log if unsure.

-Rooms with particularly difficult platforming or enemies are not in Logic while dark unless Difficult Skips or Proficient Combat, respectively, are also enabled in skips.
-For instance, a true-dark Path of Pain is not in Logic without Lantern unless both Dark Rooms and Difficult Skips are enabled.
+Rooms with difficult dark enemies are not in Logic while dark unless Difficult Skips and/or Proficient Combat are also enabled in skips.
+For instance, dark Soul Tyrant is not in logic without Lantern unless Darkrooms, Difficult Skips, and Proficient Combat are all enabled (in addition to standard combat logic).

 ## Don't Forget!